 Bilkent University has been founded with the aim of establishing a center of excellence in higher education and research.
 The Department of Computer Engineering is responsible for the implementation of this mission in the area of computer engineering, and is dedicated to serving society and the advancement of knowledge through excellent teaching and scholarship.

 Educational Objectives for Undergraduate Program:

-Bilkent University Computer Engineering Department Undergraduate Program is committed to prepare graduates to:
+Bilkent University Computer Engineering Department graduates

 Educational Objectives for Graduate Program: